K41SER/Hacking_phone_with_KALI/README.md

 **You can know th IP adress of your device by entering ```ifconfig```**

 ## 2) Uploading the file to an apache server.
 This method consists in uploading the file to a server that is hosted by the linux machine.
-You can make shure if it is running by entering this command.
+You can make sure if it is running by entering this command.

 ```sudo service apache2 status```